Election crisis in New Mexico intensifies near deadline to certify election results

 There is no evidence of widespread fraud or manipulation of voting equipment that could have affected the outcome of the 2020 election.

-has filed several defamation lawsuits, including against Fox News, and in a statement earlier this week said the Otero County commissioners’ action was “yet another example of how lies about Dominion have damaged our company and diminished public faith in elections.
+Domain has filed several defamation lawsuits, including against Fox News, and in a statement earlier this week said the Otero County commissioners’ action was “yet another example of how lies about Dominion have damaged our company and diminished public faith in elections.

 Otero County Clerk Robyn Holmes, a Republican in her fourth term as the county’s top election administrator, told The Associated Press the June 7 primary went off without a hitch.
 Automatic counts at 16 vote centers matched the number of ballots that were turned in.